qiboteam/qibo/doc/source/examples.rst

 and total evolution time the ``final_state`` should approximate the ground state of the "hard" Hamiltonian.
 Callbacks may also be used as in the previous example.

-The adiabatic evolution model accepts parametrized scheduling functions and provides the functionality required to optimize the free parameters so that the final state approximates the ground state of the "hard" Hamiltonian.
+The scheduling function ``s`` should be a callable that accepts one (s(t)) or two (s(t, p)) arguments.
+The first argument accepts values in [0, 1] and corresponds to the ratio ``t / final_time`` during evolution.
+The second optional argument is a vector of free parameters that can be optimized.
+The function should, by definition, satisfy the properties s(0, p) = 0 and s(1, p) = 1 for any p, otherwise errors will be raised.

+The free parameters ``p`` of the scheduling function can be optimized using the :meth:`qibo.evolution.AdiabaticEvolution.minimize` method.
+The parameters are optimized so that the final state of the adiabatic evolution approximates the ground state of the "hard" Hamiltonian.
 Optimization is similar to what is described in the :ref:`How to write a VQE? <vqe-example>` example and can be done as follows:

 .. code-block::  python